 Second, this square was nothing more than a new accessory.
 People were looking at me like I’ve got a new pink scarf.

 The funny thing is that I’ve noticed the same look one year ago when I came back to town (after 4 months of living on the other side of the country) and had my beard and mustache grown.

-As well, is the same look I’m getting when I run in the middle of the winter wearing shorts and a T-shirt.
+Is the same look I’m getting when I run in the middle of the winter wearing shorts and a T-shirt.

 Yes, it’s that look that comes with the thought “what the fuck is this weirdo doing and why he is different than me?”